jchambers/pushy/README.md

 # pushy

-Pushy is a Java library for sending [APNs](http://developer.apple.com/library/mac/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html) (iOS) push notifications.
+Pushy is a Java library for sending [APNs](http://developer.apple.com/library/mac/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Introduction.html) (iOS and OS X) push notifications.
 It is built on the [Netty framework](http://netty.io/).

 ## Getting started